lk-geimfari/mimesis/README.md

 ## Basic Usage

-As we said above, this library is really easy to use:
+As we said above, this library is really easy to use.
+A simple usage example is given below:

 ```python
 >>> import mimesis